Starting School September 2016

 When will I be told about the outcome of my application?

-If you submit an online application by 23:59 on 15 January 2016 you will receive an email on 18 April 2016 in addition to a letter which will be sent by post on the same day.
-If you submit a paper application by 15 January 2016 we will post you a letter on 18 April 2016.
+If you submitted an online application by 23:59 on 15 January 2016 you will receive an email on 18 April 2016 in addition to a letter which will be sent by post on the same day.
+If you submitted a paper application by 15 January 2016 we will post you a letter on 18 April 2016.
 Outcomes for late applications will be notified as described in the Starting School - September 2016 Booklet.

 What if I'm not sure that my child will be ready to start school in the September following their fourth birthday?